INTSEAN/discord-ticket-extractor/TESTING.md

 **Steps:**
 1. Open multiple Discord tickets in separate tabs.
 2. Extract each ticket using the extension.
-3. Open the "History" tab in the sidebar.
+3. Open "History".

 **Expected Results:**
-- All extracted tickets should appear in the history tab.
+- All extracted tickets should appear in the history.
 - Each ticket should be displayed with its corresponding metadata (e.g., timestamp, ticket ID).

 ---